shameer/Culturia/doc/opencog-overview.md

   - simplify wording aka. avoid words I don't know.
 I'm sorry Yeats.
 Globish FTW!
   - simplify phrasing aka. less prose more bullets
-  - avoid adjectives that provide no value for direct understanding
+  - avoid adjectives
   - avoid “because X, Y we should Z”  and instead “we must Z”

 - glocal (key concept that forward to more general facts)
   - do not cite thing with no prior proper introduction (except glocal)
-  - avoid *text link* to non-wikipedia articles
   - less implementation purity facts like "MOSES handles *much of* procedural learning" prefer "MOSES handle procedural learning"
   - less contextualisation like "computationally feasible", "mainstream in IA" etc..
   - focus contextually relevant facts instead of trying to be comprehensive
-  - strip examples (which is not re-used)
+  - strip examples [FIXME: add examples]

-A few citations are missing in the original wiki.
-Look for comma character.
+*A few citations are missing in the original wiki.
+Look for comma character.*

+# New Table Of Content

+*Work in progress*

+- Introduction
+  - AI vs AGI
+  - {Open,Cog,Prime}
+  - Secret Sauce
+  - Key Claims

+- Theory (Pattern Theory of the Mind)
+- Implementation
+  - AtomSpace
+  - Natural Language Pipeline
+  - MOSES
+  - DeSTIN
+  - PLN
+  - ...
+- Applications
+- Roadmap

-## Introduction
+# Introduction

-### AI vs AGI
+## AI vs AGI

 AI is really narrow-AI.
 AGI also know as *Human Level Intelligence* is a revival of original AI goals to create a human-like intelligence.

+## Theory

 ### What's the secret sauce

+*Secret sauce*: Making diverse AI algorithms with diverse background theories work together in a *synergetic* and *cooperative* way.

+*white boxes* instead of *black boxes*.

-There is no particular new algorithm or architecture principle [except PLN which it's based on previous work].
+There is no particular new algorithm or architecture principle.

-AI algorithms and structures corresponding to different cognitive functions have been developed based on divergent background theories.
-They have been tuned for effective performance on different narrow AI tasks in different environments. **Making such diverse components work together** in a *synergetic* and *cooperative* way is the “secret sauce”.
-This allows to go beyond what could be achieved by an architecture containing the same structures and processes in separate “black boxes”.

 - *synergy*: the interaction of elements that when combined produce a total effect that is greater than the sum of the individual elements, contributions, etc.

-### What Kind of “Intelligence” is CogPrime Aimed At?
+### What Kind of Intelligence is OpenCog Aimed At?

-This is defined by pratical goals.
-While these are not useful for motivating the early steps of AGI research, we intend that a fully realized CogPrime system would be able to succeed at them:
+Pratical goals:

 - *Turing Test*: the classic, involving passing as a human being in an everyday conversation